Full Program

 2:30pm - 4:30pm

-Witness Seminar: Shaping our speciality: History of the Development of Competencies
+Witness Seminar: Shaping our speciality - History of the development of occupational medicine competencies

 The History of Occupational Medicine team return to the ASM in 2026 to continue their exploration of key historical developments within the field of occupational medicine.
-Building on the successful format and outcomes of the first witness seminar in 2022, a panel of occupational physicians will contribute an oral history of their early involvement in competency development and training delivery, joined by recent graduates who will reflect on their experience of the current program.
-Open discussion involving seminar participants will no doubt contribute to a richer understanding of our pathway to the present, with lessons for the future delivery of occupational medicine training.
+Join our panel as the recount the early development of occupational medicine competencies, reflect on current experience and look to the future of occupational medicine training.

 Monday 26 October